 The Usual Order of Contact

-CAFCASS typically start by speaking to the applicant—the parent who submitted the C100.
+CAFCASS generally start by speaking to the applicant—the parent who submitted the C100.
 They’ll ask about your aims, your proposal for contact, and any concerns you have about the other parent or your child’s welfare.
 This initial conversation is sometimes called a safeguarding call, where immediate risks or worries are discussed.

 Next, CAFCASS speak to the respondent—the other parent—to hear their side, their position on contact, and any concerns or proposals they wish to raise.
 After both parents have been heard, CAFCASS may also speak to an independent social worker if one is involved in the case.